FROM THE DEPTHS OF DORSET LOCKDOWN

 The oldies are courtesy of UK producer Graham Dee and the Orchestre Picoby Band D’Abomey – Dahomy.
 The later with a 1970s funky stew from Benin previously only available on a rare 7 inch from the Albarika Stores label from Benin.
 Dee’s Sampaguita is a take on a song that the UK based producer wrote for a Moacir Santos Blue Note album and is being released for the first time.

-AJX500 is only available from Acid Jazz:
+AJX500 was a limited edition of 500 copies, only available from Acid Jazz.

-Graham Dee returns to his producer roots
+Graham Dee returns to his roots

 The lure of the studio has proven too hard to resist for producer Graham Dee.